joshkotrous/portfolio-v2/public/posts/Leading Effective 1-1s.md

 &nbsp;

-Be mindful though that your note taking is not interrupting the flow of the meeting or taking away too much of your attention.
-If needed it can be helpful to take your notes in scratch on paper then transcribe them to the template when you have time.
-This method will allow you to keep your full attention on the meeting while also keeping the data from those meetings recorded in an organized fashion.

-## Let the Engineer Talk
+## Let the Engineer Lead

-Although you often times may have lots of important topics to discuss, it’s also important to remember not to take up the entire time talking at the other person.
-As mentioned before check in with your direct report ahead of time to see what points they may have to discuss and plan accordingly.
+Although you may you several important topics to discuss, ensure that the one-on-one is a two-way discussion, rather than a one-way lecture.
+As mentioned above, check in with your direct report ahead of time to see what points they may have to discuss and plan accordingly.
 The purpose of this meeting is to support the engineer in their workload and career - give them the stage to ask for the help they need.

-## Follow Up
+## Following Up

 Finally, the one-on-ones you have each week should be a continuation of the previous meeting.
 Utilize the notes you’ve taken to circle back to previous discussions.
-Follow up on blockers and feedback to check that they have been solved or implemented accordingly.
+Check in on blockers and feedback to ensure that they have been resolved or implemented accordingly.
 This allows you to hold your direct report accountable and prevent action items from falling into the void.

 ## Conclusion

 Effective one-on-one meetings are one of the foundations of building a positive working experience for engineers on your team.
-By integrating these principles into your one-on-ones, you can increase their efficacy, thereby bolstering support for your team members in their career development.
+Integrating these principles into the meeting structure will you can increase its efficacy, thereby bolstering support for your team members in their role as a developer and their overall career development.
 This, in turn, ultimately leads to higher output and productivity.